fators22/javaMethods/README.md

 ## Grading

-You must *correctly complete at least 8* of these methods to pass this lab.
+You must *correctly complete at least 4* of these methods to pass this lab.
 If you correctly complete *all* of these methods, then you will earn 1 Above & Beyond point.

 These methods will be tested by checking their output against several test cases.
 If you method fails any of those test cases it will be deemed *incorrect*.

 For example: Consider the following method:

 ```
-int subtract(int a, int b)
+int subtract(int a, int b){
+       return a-b;
+       }

 ```

 This method should return the difference between a and b so the following method call should result in the specified value: